ursatile/rockaway/README.md

-# rockaway
+# Rockaway

-Rockaway sample ticket app for Modern Web Development with .NET workshop
+Sample code for Dylan Beattie's workshop "Modern Web Development with C# and .NET 8"